Rishabh-Rawat192/ecommerce-microservice-platform/README.md

 This system consists of multiple services, each responsible for a single business domain:

 - **User Service**: Handles user registration, login, JWT-based authentication, and role-based authorization.
+- **Gateway Service**: Acts as an API Gateway, routing requests to appropriate services and handling cross-cutting concerns like authentication and logging.
 - **Product Service** *(TODO)*: Manages product catalogs and inventory.
 - **Order Service** *(TODO)*: Handles cart management, order placement, and tracking.
 - **Payment Service** *(optional, TODO)*: Processes payment-related logic.